aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/copyfolder/_index.md

 Copy folder

-## Copy folder to new location in Cloud Storage online REST API
+## Copy folder to new location in Cloud Storage REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|